The structure of arbitrary Conze-Lesigne systems: Introduction

 \begin{proof} The implication of (ii) from (i) (in both high and low characteristic) is \cite[Lemma A.35]{btz}; the converse implication was established for $p \geq k+1$ in \cite[Theorem 1.18]{btz} and recently extended to $p=k, k-1$ in \cite[Theorem 1.12]{CGSS}.
 The final claim of the theorem is \cite[Theorem 1.19]{btz}. \end{proof}

 The form of Theorem \ref{btz-thm} does not closely resemble that of Theorem \ref{hk-thm}.
-In more recent work of the second author, results closer in appearance to Theorem \ref{hk-thm} were established for various classes of group $\Gamma$:
+In more recent work of the second author, results closer in appearance to Theorem \ref{hk-thm} were established for various classes of groups $\Gamma$:

 \begin{theorem}[Partial classifications of Host--Kra--Ziegler systems] Let $k \geq 1$, let $\Gamma$ be a countable abelian group.
-Let $\mathrm{X}$ be an ergodic separable $\Gamma$-system of order $k$. \begin{itemize} \item[(i)] \cite[Theorem 1.31]{shalom3} If $k=2$, and $\Gamma = \bigoplus_{p \in {\mathcal P}} \Z/p\Z$ for some countable multiset ${\mathcal P}$ of primes, then $\mathrm{X}$ is the inverse limit of translational systems $G_n/\Lambda_n$, where each $G_n$ is nilpotent of class at most two. \item[(ii)] \cite[Theorem 2.3]{shalom1} If $\Gamma = \F_p^\omega$, then $\mathrm{X}$ is equivalent to a translational $\Gamma$-system $G/\Lambda$ with $G$ and $\Lambda$ totally disconnected and nilpotent of class at most $k$. \item[(iii)] \cite[Theorem 2.10]{shalom1} If $\Gamma = \bigoplus_{p \in {\mathcal P}} \Z/p\Z$ for some countable multiset ${\mathcal P}$ of primes, then there exists a natural number $m = m(k)$ depending only on $k$, and an $m$-extension\footnote{See \cite[Definition 2.4]{shalom1} for a definition of this term, which we will not need in the rest of this paper.} $\mathrm{Y}$ of $\mathrm{X}$, which is an ergodic separable $\Gamma'$-system for some countable abelian group $\Gamma'$ which is the inverse limit of translational $\Gamma'$-systems $G_n/\Lambda_n$, where each $G_n$ is a finite dimensional\footnote{See \cite[Definition 2.6]{shalom1} for the definition of finite dimensionality for locally compact groups; we will not need this notion in the rest of this paper.} locally compact group of nilpotency class at most $k$, and $\Lambda_n$ is totally disconnected. \end{itemize} \end{theorem}
+Let $\mathrm{X}$ be an ergodic separable $\Gamma$-system of order $k$. \begin{itemize} \item[(i)] \cite[Theorem 1.31]{shalom3} If $k=2$, and $\Gamma = \bigoplus_{p \in {\mathcal P}} \Z/p\Z$ for some countable multiset ${\mathcal P}$ of primes, then $\mathrm{X}$ is the inverse limit of translational systems $G_n/\Lambda_n$, where each $G_n$ is a locally compact Polish $2$-step nilpotent group. \item[(ii)] \cite[Theorem 2.3]{shalom1} If $\Gamma = \F_p^\omega$ with $k \leq p-1$, then $\mathrm{X}$ is equivalent to a translational $\Gamma$-system $G/\Lambda$ with $G$ and $\Lambda$ totally disconnected and nilpotent of class at most $k$. \item[(iii)] \cite[Theorem 2.10]{shalom1} If $\Gamma = \bigoplus_{p \in {\mathcal P}} \Z/p\Z$ for some countable multiset ${\mathcal P}$ of primes, then there exists a natural number $m = m(k)$ depending only on $k$, and an $m$-extension\footnote{See \cite[Definition 2.4]{shalom1} for a definition of this term, which we will not need in the rest of this paper.} $\mathrm{Y}$ of $\mathrm{X}$, which is an ergodic separable $\Gamma'$-system for some countable abelian group $\Gamma'$ which is the inverse limit of translational $\Gamma'$-systems $G_n/\Lambda_n$, where each $G_n$ is a finite dimensional\footnote{See \cite[Definition 2.6]{shalom1} for the definition of finite dimensionality for locally compact groups; we will not need this notion in the rest of this paper.} locally compact group of nilpotency class at most $k$, and $\Lambda_n$ is totally disconnected. \end{itemize} \end{theorem}